 The spectroscope has a narrow slit for for light entry or light incidence, in front of which a stone is placed.
 If the stone is illuminated by light, a certain part of the light is absorbed by the stone.
 The other part is broken down into its absorption spectrum inside the spectroscope and is visible to the observer in the eyepiece.

 Dark lines and stripes appear where certain wavelengths are absorbed by the stone.
-This creates an absorption spectrum that is visible to the observer in the eyepiece.
+This produces an absorption spectrum, which is visible to the observer in the eyepiece.
 By fading in the wavelength scale, absorption lines can be measured directly.
-Reference spectra for the most common gemstones are listed and illustrated in the gemmological literature.
+Reference spectra for the most common gemstones and precious stones are listed and illustrated in the gemmological literature.
 An example are the Fraunhofer lines and absorption bands (right figure).

 ⇒ Spectroscope View product selection